jhwinter/resume/README.md

 * Worked in a three-person team to develop, test, debug, and maintain various automation scripts.
 * Collaborated with coworkers to optimize a script used for creating dataset reports with an improved execution time of 97%.
 * Collaborated in a three-person team to double malware collection over our predecessors
-* Technologies used: Python, PHP, MySQL, SQL Server, Flask, Selenium, Beautiful Soup
+* Technologies used: Python, Flask, Selenium, Beautiful Soup, PHP, MySQL, SQL Server